isomerpages/moe-ncps/pages/Staff Appreciation Day.md

 ---
 ## Ex-students Home Coming 2025

-This year, the school will be opened to welcome ex-students to visit your teachers on **4 September, Thursday from 11.30 a.m. to 1 p.m**.
+The school will be opened to welcome ex-students to visit your teachers on **4 September, Thursday from 11.30 a.m. to 1 p.m**.

 For students in secondary school, you are to be in your school uniform.